 In a nutshell, it is crucial to know the intended purpose and application of an LCA to define appropriate requirements for modelling the product system.

 At the same time, vehicle LCAs are used by a growing number of stakeholders for an increasing range of different purposes and applications.
 Traditionally, vehicle LCAs were mainly used in R&D for technology comparisons and support of strategic decision making (e.g. which powertrain / material / production technology / … is environmentally superior?) or by OEM’s (Original Equipment Manufacturer) to show that their successor models were more environmentally friendly than the previous ones (continuous improvement).
 This is also reflected in the list of direct applications in ISO 14040 (compare Figure 3.2.1-1, box on the right).
-Currently, an extension of applications towards reduction measure implementation and reporting – especially in the context of decarbonization and circular economy (CE) – can be observed (see Figure 3.2.1-2.).
+Currently, an extension of applications towards reduction measure implementation and reporting – especially in the context of decarbonization and circular economy (CE) – can be observed by various stakeholders with different expectations from automotive LCAs (see Figure 3.2.1-2.).

+Stakeholders: